naturalis/tomatogenome-en-tibi/README.md

   in order for some scripts to work.
 - [script](script) - contains Perl, Shell, Python and R scripts for various analysis steps.
+- [results](results) - inputs and outputs of various analysis steps.

 # License